jenny0741/final_project/README.md

  ### ERD

- The four datasets in this project were joined with cancantonation.
-The reason for this was the four datasets did not have a common key feature which related them.
- Since the data was in the same column names and data type, the datasets were joined using cancantonation which simple stacked them into one dataset.
+ The four datasets in this project were joined with concatenation.
+The reason for this was the four datasets did not have a singlecommon key feature which related them.
+Since the data was in the same column names and data type, the datasets were joined using concatenation which simply stacked them into one dataset.

  ![image](https://github.com/jenny0741/final_project/blob/main/Resources/erd_heart_disease.png)